-As at 31 March 2013, the Authority's estimated cash outflow in respect of project under acquisition and resumption stood at \$14.3 billion (2012: \$13.1 billion), without accounting for any future inflow for the projects.
+As at 31 March 2014, the Authority's estimated cash outflow in respect of project under acquisition and resumption as well as construction cost for Kai Tak Site stood at \$13.4 billion (31 March 2013: \$14.3 billion), without accounting for any future inflow for the projects.

 The Authority launched the Flat-for-Flat (FFF) Scheme to provide domestic owner-occupiers affected by the Authority's redevelopment projects commenced after 24 February 2011 with an alternative option to cash compensation.
 The owner-occupier taking the option of FFF will have to top up if the price of the new flat is higher than the cash compensation for his old flat.
 The domestic owner-occupiers could have a choice of 'in-situ' flats on the lower floors of the new development or flats in an FFF Scheme being developed by the Authority on a site at Kai Tak, which will provide about 500 small to medium sized flats.
-The Authority has paid a land premium to obtain a land grant for the site at Kai Tak earmarked for the FFF Scheme during the year.
+The Authority has paid a land premium to obtain a land grant for the site at Kai Tak earmarked for the FFF Scheme in 2012/13.